-Allstar Strawberry features dainty white daisy flowers with yellow eyes along the stems in mid spring.
+Kent Strawberry features dainty white daisy flowers with yellow eyes along the stems in mid spring.
 Its tomentose round compound leaves remain green in colour throughout the season.
-It features an abundance of magnificent cherry red berries in early summer.
+It features an abundance of magnificent cherry red berries from late spring to early summer.